Best October Prime Day robot vacuum deals

+Indeed, no smart appliance has brought us closer to a Jetsons-style utopia than the robot vacuum.
+Why push and pull a noisy appliance across the floor when you can have an autonomous robot do all the work?

 Here are some of the best deals we’ve spotted in four categories: Budget, mid-range, self-emptying models, and mop/vac hybrids.
 We’ve listed the deals in alphabetical order by manufacturer, to make it easier to spot specific models.
-We’ll update this list during the Prime Early Access Sale and will strive to remove deals as they expire.
+We’ve updated this list to remove expired deals.
 Happy shopping!

 Best Prime Early Access Sale deals on budget robot vacuums